openrdap/bootstrap/README.md

 This is an unofficial set of Service Registry files, which includes experimental RDAP servers such as rdap.verisignlabs.com (.cc, .tv).

-To add/remove services, send a pull request.
+To add/remove services, send a pull request on https://github.com/openrdap/bootstrap.